jsom1/jsom1.github.io/_walkthroughs/Lame.md

 ![msfsearch]({{https://jsom1.github.io/}}/_images/htb_lame_samba_exp.png)
 </div>

 Once again we only have to provide the target's IP and launch the exploit.
-It worked, we have an opened session!
+We also see that it used the port 139, so the older version of SMB.
+It could be interesting to change the port to 445 to see if it also works, but let's keep going with port 139.
+The exploit worked, we have an opened session!
 By the way, we see that the reverse TCP handler was made on the right address (10.10.14.9) and on the port 4444.
 Let's see if we can get a shell:

 <div class="img_container">
 ![msfsearch]({{https://jsom1.github.io/}}/_images/htb_lame_pwn.png)